kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 kubectl get subscriptions lastorder-payment-sub -o=jsonpath="{.status.cleanEventTypes}"
 ```

 Note that the returned event type `["sap.kyma.custom.myapp.order.paymentsuccess.v1"]` does not contain the hyphen `-` in the `payment-success` part.
-That's because Kyma Eventing cleans out the non-alphanumeric characters from the Event name and uses the cleaned Event name in the underlying Eventing backend.
+That's because Kyma Eventing cleans out the non-alphanumeric characters from the event name and uses the cleaned event name in the underlying Eventing backend.

 ## Trigger the workload with an event